Wh1t3Fox/CS541-Proj/README.md

 - Views

 ###Strict Policy
-You are allowed to
-- Read Down
-- Write Up
+- No Write Up
+- No Read Down

 ###Low-Watermark Object
 Allow writing to all object but if the integrity level is higher, then lower the integrity level to match the users.